nicolejkeeney/flood-dataset-streamlit-app/README.md

 streamlit run app.py
 ```

-The app will open in your default browser at `http://localhost:8501`.
+The app will open in your default browser at the localhost URL printed in terminal.

 **Deployment:** Changes pushed to `main` automatically update the live Streamlit app.